SciML/FiniteVolumeMethod.jl/docs/src/interface.md

 It is crucial that these nodes are provided in counter-clockwise order, and that their endpoints connect (i.e. the last node of the previous segment is the same as the first node of the current segment).
 For inner boundaries, they are given in clockwise order, as defined in DelaunayTriangulation.jl.

-A good way to generate these meshes, and the boundary nodes, is to use `generate_mesh` from [DelaunayTriangulation.jl](https://github.com/DanielVandH/DelaunayTriangulation.jl) (provided you have Gmsh installed).
+A good way to generate these meshes, and the boundary nodes, is to use `triangulate` and `refine!` from [DelaunayTriangulation.jl](https://github.com/DanielVandH/DelaunayTriangulation.jl).
 Note also that if you already have an existing set of triangular elements, points, and a known set of boundary nodes, the corresponding constructor for `Triangulation` (also from [DelaunayTriangulation.jl](https://github.com/DanielVandH/DelaunayTriangulation.jl)) may be of interest to you.
-Constrained Delaunay triangulations are in the works, but for now `generate_mesh` is sufficient.

 The other keyword arguments in the function are just details about how certain variables are stored.
 See the docstrings in the sidebar.